Ritten11/MasterProject/README.md

 To try and create some order in the chaos that has been created, this preprocessing step has been split into two sections: The state vector aggregation and the ecoregion aggregation

 ### State vector aggregation _(snellius)_
-The datafile aggregated to state vector leven were only used in Part I of the thesis.
+The datafiles aggregated to state vector level were only used in Part I of the thesis.
-This part focussed on the current implementation of the `smoother` model and the proposed improvement of the `monthly mean` model.
+This part focussed on the current implementation of the `smoothed` model and the proposed improvement of the `monthly mean` model.
 Both of these models are rather simple, and thus they have been included in the data preprocessing step.

 The first step is transforming the scaling factors, which have been provided on a 360x180 gridspace, to their state vector representation of 9835 elements.
 This process is handled by the `Scripts/sv_extraction_script.py`, which produces the `weekly_sv.nc` file.

-Once the analyzed statevector has been extracted, the `smoother` and `monthly` model are generated in the `Scripts/smoothed_monthly_sv.ipynb` notebooks and are saved as `smoothed_sv` and `monthly_sv` respectively.
+Once the analyzed statevector has been extracted, the `smoothed` and `monthly` model are generated in the `Scripts/smoothed_monthly_sv.ipynb` notebooks and are saved as `smoothed_sv` and `monthly_sv` respectively.

 These are the models used for Part I of the thesis.
 The final part of the thesis focussed on the effective scaling factor per ecoregion.